banool/aptos_api_dart/doc/AccountsApi.md

 Get account resources

-This API returns account resources for a specific ledger version (AKA transaction version).
-If not present, the latest version is used. <---- TODO Update this comment The Aptos nodes prune account state history, via a configurable time window (link).
-If the requested data has been pruned, the server responds with a 404
+This endpoint returns all account resources at a given address at a specific ledger version (AKA transaction version).
+If the ledger version is not specified in the request, the latest ledger version is used.
+The Aptos nodes prune account state history, via a configurable time window (link).
+If the requested data has been pruned, the server responds with a 404.

 ### Example
 ```dart